dvanderweele/todo-demo/README.md

 1. An understanding of basic frontend technologies like HTML and CSS.
 1. An understanding of the basics of vanilla PHP.
 1. An installation of a development web server like XAMPP.
-1. An installation of a Composer, a dependency manager for PHP.
+1. An installation of Composer, a dependency manager for PHP.
 1. An understanding of the MVC pattern, which stands for Model, View, Controller.
 1. Finally, an installation of Laravel.